- General Overview of Treatment of Income

 - 12 weeks worked with a total gross income of $34,000

-NOTE: Because teaching income is paid in a variety of ways, for the sake of equity all incoming 1Ls leaving a teaching position will have their teaching income considered even if they have elected not to be paid during the summer.
+NOTE to 1Ls who were teachers in 16-17: Because teaching income is paid in a variety of ways, for the sake of equity, all incoming 1Ls leaving a teaching position will have their teaching income considered even if they have elected not to be paid during the summer.
 Typically, we divide the academic year salary by 52 and multiply the weekly rate by 12 to determine the income to be used in calculating the Student Contribution from Summer Income.
-For example, an incoming 1L leaving a teaching position that paid $45,000 for the 2014-15 academic year would have a weekly rate of $865.38 and we would use a total of $10,385 in summer income.
+For example, an incoming 1L leaving a teaching position that paid $45,000 for the 2016-17 academic year would have a weekly rate of $865.38 and we would use a total of $10,385 in summer income.

 In the case of rising 2Ls and 3Ls, HLS imputes a minimum contribution for each week (or fraction of a week) under 8 weeks worked.
 The imputed amount is based on the average summer contribution from income by class year from the most recently completed summer.
-For summer 2014, the imputed contribution for each class was:
+For summer 2017, the imputed contribution for each class is:

-- Minimum Contribution for rising 2Ls: $630/week not worked
+- Minimum Contribution for rising 2Ls: $700/week not worked

 While the Law School believes that instituting a policy of imputing a contribution for those who do not meet the work requirement is necessary to ensure fairness for everyone, we also recognize that there may be some situations that warrant an exception to this policy.
 If you are unable to work for either a medical reason or another compelling reason, we encourage you to speak to your Financial Aid Officer and/or submit information detailing your circumstances with your application.